-Dialectical Behavior Therapy (frequently referred to as “DBT”) are therapeutic skills created by Dr. Marsha Linehan.
-DBT skills teach people to manage their emotions and emotional crises (without making them worse), and strategies to get along better with others.
+Dialectical Behavior Therapy (DBT) are therapeutic skills created by Dr. Marsha Linehan.
+DBT skills teach kids and teens to manage their emotions and emotional crises (without making them worse), and get along better with others.
 DBT has four modules or sets of skills: mindfulness, emotion regulation, distress tolerance, and interpersonal effectiveness.
-In each of these four modules, exist numerous hands-on tools for kids, teens, and adults to use to create a wise, well balanced life.
+In each of these four modules, there are numerous hands-on tools for kids, teens, and adults to use to create a wise, well balanced life.
 To read a more details about DBT, see my post titled, “DBT Skills: A Life in Balance.”

 This page houses FREE handouts and worksheets corresponding to Linehan’s DBT skills.

 Find more DBT handouts and worksheets just like these in my book, DBT Therapeutic Activity Ideas for Working with Teens.

 “>A. Thankful & Grateful– a DBT worksheet to be mindfully aware, in the moment, of things, people, places that bring gratitude and thankfulness into your life.
 On the blank spaces, write what comes to mind as you practice mindfulness.

 - Emotion Regulation